As Seen On

 Quick Picks: Top 5 Plans at a Glance

 If you are short on time, these are the five plans worth considering first.
 Visible wins for most people with $25 unlimited on Verizon.
 Mint Mobile is the cheapest unlimited option at $30.
 US Mobile offers rare network flexibility.
-Visible+ adds premium perks for $45.
-Boost Mobile rounds out the top five at $35 with strong hotspot allowances.
+Visible+ adds premium Verizon data and 5G Ultra Wideband for $35 (Visible cut $10 off the Visible+ price in April 2026).
+Boost Mobile Unlimited+ rounds out the top five at $50 with 40GB premium data, hotspot included, and global talk & text with calls to 100+ countries and texts to 191+ destinations.

 1